coolguy284/c284-webmain-1/docs/README.md

   logs .   .   .   .   . main log files
   logs_mongodb .   .   . mongodb log files
   mongodb  .   .   .   . mongodb database
-  .env .   .   .   .   . environment variable file
+  env.list .   .   .   . environment variable file
 ```

 # Environment Variables

-The .in-env file in the repo directly corresponds to the .env file out of the repo, and things in angle brackets are substitutions.
-Same for the .in-dockerenv and .dockerenv files.
+The in-env.list file in the repo directly corresponds to the env.list file out of the repo, and things in angle brackets are substitutions.
+Same for the in-srv_web_main.dockerenv.list and srv_web_main.dockerenv.list files.